-Options on the Data Report screen for querying the database include type of data (for Water uality Data only, make a selection from the Water Type drop-down), start and end date/time, location, and parameter.
+Options on the Data Report screen for querying the database include type of data (for Water Quality Data only, make a selection from the Water Type drop-down), start and end date/time, location, and parameter.
 Users can specify a start date by clicking in the Start Date field to open a calendar with which to select a date.
 Select a start time from the adjacent drop-down list.
 Repeat for End Date and time.
 Specify sampling location by selecting one or more entries from the list of Sites.
 Use Shift-click to make multiple contiguous selections, or Ctrl-click to make multiple non-contiguous selections.
 Specify the sampling parameter(s) of interest by selecting one or more entries from the Parameters list.
-Use Shift-click to select multiple contiguous parameters.
+Use Shift-click to select multiple contiguous parameters or Ctrl-click to select multiple non-contiguous parameters.